Constantly ~ Celebrating ~ Creativity

 Music (c) Reggae Randy - Ring Around The Rosy

 Ananse, is the Akan name for "spider."
-He is a fictional folktale character also known as Anansi, Aunt Nancy, Anancy, Hapanzi, Nanzi, and Kwaku.
-Anansi become famous throughout Africa, the countries in the Caribbean region, and beyond because of his insight, intelligence, foolishness and wisdom.
+Originating in Ghana, he is a fictional folktale character also known as Anansi, Aunt Nancy, Anancy, Hapanzi, Nanzi, and Kwaku.
+Anansi, the spider, weaved his way throughout Africa, to countries in the Caribbean and beyond...with all his insight, intelligence, foolishness and wisdom.

 Anansi can take several forms, sometimes human, sometime spider, sometimes even both.
 Equally, he is deployed in many stories for different reasons.
 One can look into the morals of Anansi the Spider with the understanding the answer can only be a small piece of this fascinating legend.